 And the second division being isolated via disused rail, the Thevenard (Ceduna) to Penong line, although the section beyond Kevin to Penong is closed.

-Kevin is a large scale gypsum mining operation which requires 3 trains per day of 56 wagons a train.
-In years past it conveyed salt out as well.
+Kevin is a large scale gypsum mining operation operated by Gypsum Resources Australia (GRA), a company jointly owned by Boral and CSR, which requires three trains per day with fifty six waggons.
+In years past Kevin also produced salt as an outload as well.

-Once completed, it then returns to Kevin with a fresh crew and arrives there around 1300 hrs.
-Repeating the above, before arriving back at Kevin again around 1930 hrs.
+Once completed it then returns to Kevin with a fresh crew and arrives back there around 1300hrs.
+Repeating the above before arriving back at Kevin again around 1930hrs.

 View of the sidings, infrastructure and buildings of the former SAR / AN narrow gauge Eyre Peninsula Division.
 Murdinga, Tooligie.
 Karkoo, Yeelanna, Cummins, Edillilie, Coomunga, Port Lincoln and Kapinnie.